Psychos in Love: Plot

-Joe, a bartender, and Kate, a manicurist, meet after trying to find a significant other for a long time.
-They are both murderers.
+Joe, a bartender and strip club proprietor, and Kate, a manicurist, meet after trying to find a significant other for a long time.
+They are both murderers, a fact the two bond over after revealing their crimes to each other.
+They also bond over their mutual hatred of grapes.
+Kate has exclusively killed women, while Joe targets women.
 Before meeting Kate, Joe murdered many women after bringing them to his home.
-A cannibal plumber, Herman, blackmails the serial killers.